NICHD-BSPC/branched-docs-demo/README.md

 If you wish to use a different naming convention, replace all instances of the string `site-v*` within the `jekyll-gh-pages.yml` file with your desired branch pattern.
 The patterns should follow the glob-like expressions used by GitHub (see [docs](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/managing-a-branch-protection-rule#about-branch-protection-rules)).

+Make sure your changes are merged back to all branches that need to be deployed.

 ## GitHub Pages Configuration

 The `jekyll-gh-pages.yml` workflow runs on each branch that matches the naming convention and commits the resulting site assets (HTML, images, etc.) to a corresponding folder on the `gh-pages` branch.
 The GitHub Actions Pages configuration then handles the deployment of that branch to the GitHub Pages site.